nikolalsvk/pusher-js-mock/README.md

 #### Using presence channels

 This package also supports using presence channels for multiple clients.
-The mock
+The mock will automatically detect when `presence-` is in the channel name and return a presence channel with `channel.members` filled out as expected.
+You can pass in IDs and info via a custom authorizer, just as you would with the real package.

 ```js
 // create-client.js